Russian disinformation: Internet Research Agency

 Twelve of the thirteen Russian nationals indicted by Robert Mueller for conspiracy meddling in the 2016 United States presidential election were employees of the Internet Research Agency, based in St. Petersburg, Russia.
 (Note: The indicted individuals are Dzheykhun Nasimi Ogly Aslanov, Anna Vladislavovna Bogacheva, Maria Anatolyevna Bovda, Robert Sergeyevich Bovda, Mikhail Leonidovich Burchik, Mikhail Ivanovich Bystrov, Irina Viktorovna Kaverzina, Aleksandra Yuryevna Krylova, Vadim Vladimirovich Podkopaev, Sergey Pavlovich Polozov, Yevgeny Viktorovich Prigozhin, Gleb Igorevitch Vasilchenko, and Vladimir Venkov.
 All of the defendants are charged with conspiracy to defraud the United States, 3 are charged with conspiracy to commit wire fraud and bank fraud, and 5 defendants are charged with aggravated identity theft.
 None of the defendants are in custody.)
 (Note: The Internet Research Agency's American Department was headed by Jeykhun Aslanov, an Azerbaijani who, in October 2017, was 27.
 Maria Bovda was the previous head of the American Department.
 In 2019, TV Rain reported that others working in the Foreign Department included Katarina Aistova, Aistova's second assistant Maxim Elfimov, and Agata Burdonova who is an excellent English speaker that moved to Bellevue, Washington on 7 December 2017, obtained a United States social security number and has her own YouTube channel.)
 (Note: In October 2018 Russian accountant Elena Khusyaynova was charged with interference in the 2016 and 2018 US elections.
 She is alleged to have been working with the IRA.
 She was said to have managed a $16 million budget.)
-In the runup to and during the 2020 U.S. presidential election, Russia's Internet Research Agency (IRA) demonstrated evolved tactics for spreading disinformation.
-Probably to evade the detection mechanisms of social media platforms, the IRA co-opted activists working for a human-rights focused Ghanaian NGO to target black communities in the U.S. Russian campaigns have also evolved to become more cross-platform, with content spreading, not only on Facebook and Twitter, but also on Tumblr, Wordpress, and Medium.
-The IRA is also more emboldened, with evidence that they recruited U.S. journalists to write articles critical of U.S. presidential candidate Joe Biden.
+In the runup to and during the 2020 United States presidential election, Russia's Internet Research Agency (IRA) demonstrated evolved tactics for spreading disinformation.
+Probably to evade the detection mechanisms of social media platforms, the IRA co-opted activists working for a human-rights focused Ghanaian NGO to target black communities in the United States.
+Russian campaigns also evolved to become more cross-platform, with content spreading, not only on Facebook and Twitter but also on Tumblr, WordPress, and Medium.
+The IRA is more emboldened, with evidence that they recruited American journalists to write articles critical of then presidential candidate Joe Biden.